How a real test is structured

 Why small tests are noisy

-Say you run a test for one day, 40 people per group, and control converts at 10% while the variant converts at 15%.
-Exciting — except with 40 people, that's roughly 4 conversions vs. 6.
-A single person switching groups would change the whole story.
-Small samples swing wildly for the same reason a coin flipped 4 times can land heads 3 times without the coin being unfair — there just isn't enough data yet for randomness to average itself out.
+Say you run a test for one day, 40 people per group: control converts at 10%, the variant at 15%.
+That's roughly 4 conversions vs. 6 - a single person switching groups would change the whole story.
+Small samples swing wildly for the same reason a coin flipped 4 times can land heads 3 times without being unfair: there isn't enough data yet for randomness to average itself out.

-This is noise: the natural bounce in a metric that happens even when nothing real is going on underneath.
-The larger your sample, the smaller that natural bounce gets relative to the size of a real effect, and the more you can trust that a gap you're seeing reflects something real rather than the equivalent of a lucky coin flip.
+This is noise: the natural bounce in a metric even when nothing real is happening underneath.
+The larger your sample, the smaller that bounce gets relative to a real effect - and the more you can trust that a gap you're seeing is real, not a lucky coin flip.

 What just happened: the sample size doesn't change how big the real effect is - it changes how confidently you can tell that effect apart from ordinary randomness.
 That's why serious tests are planned to run until they hit a target sample size, not just "run for a while and see."